Bouncing Back: Managing Reverse Culture Shock

 So what is it like?
 Coming back-- for an extended visit, for good.

-I asked a few friends to weigh in and this is what they had to say:
+I asked a few folks to weigh in and this is what they had to say.

 1. It's normal to feel a bit, well, sad.